 About me

-Hello!
-I am a new graduate student at UC Berkeley, working with Prof. Laura Waller.
-My research interest lies in computational imaging and optics and I am explorinig diffuser camera & microscope recently.
-I previously worked on None-line-of-sight imaging with Prof. Andreas Velten.
+Previously, I worked on None-line-of-sight imaging with Prof. Andreas Velten.
 I play with signal processing in the Fourier domain a lot, and I always love combining physical hardware and computational methods to create something.

 Projects